Faults detection approach using PCA and SOM algorithm in PMSG-WT system

 (4) |

-where, is the mechanical angular velocity of the turbine rotor.
+the mechanical angular velocity of the turbine rotor.

 The equations is given by: